 Next to the lake are the Allegrippis Trails, a set of designated mountain bike trails that bring in visitors from all over the world.
 Also along the lake’s shore is Trough Creek State Park, one of the most beautiful state parks in Pennsylvania.

 Away from the lake, Huntingdon County is home to the beautiful Lincoln Caverns and excellent hiking, especially along the Thousand Steps Trail.

 The area around Jim Thorpe is a playground for those that love outdoor adventure.
 Whether you enjoy hiking, biking, or tackling white-water, you can enjoy the beauty of the Lehigh River Gorge near the borough.

-In Carbon County, you can enjoy outdoor adventure all year, with several ski resorts and snowmobile trails ready to greet winter sport enthusiasts.
+In Carbon County, you can enjoy outdoor adventure all year, with several ski resorts and snowmobile trails ready to greet winter sports enthusiasts.

 All three counties that make up the Laurel Highlands could be included on this list.
 However, there is no doubt in my mind that for outdoor adventure, there are few better places in Pennsylvania to visit than Fayette County.